 Jump Host

-The option to jump through a host before reaching the final destination is -J. While easy to write, the downside to this approach is jumps requiring varying credentials or other SSH options in the chain spoil the ease its use.
+.
+While easy to write, the downside to this approach is jumps requiring varying credentials or other SSH options in the chain spoil the ease its use.

 Despite being an easy to discover option, it’s worthy of a reminder.
-Many resource will direct users to the more complex alternative of -o ProxyCommand="" and fail to mention the easier to use -J option
+Many resource will direct users to the more complex alternative of -o ProxyCommand=""

-ssh -J proxy_user@proxy_ip user@host
+ssh -Jproxy_user@proxy_ip user@host

 We can chain together multiple jump hosts with comma